MORYX-Industry/application-developer-training/chapter-1-basics.md

 * 1 `AssemblingCell`
 * 1 `VisualInstructor`

-You will setup these in MORYX within the *Resources UI* by clicking the "+" button and selecting the required cell.
+You will set up these in MORYX within the *Resources UI* by clicking the "+" button and selecting the required cell.